lamia-datalover/Machine_Learning_exercises-/Model selection and evaluation/Model Evaluation/ReadMe.md

 ## Situation
-he goal of this exercise is to apply the concepts covered in theoretical classes, such as bootstrapping, hold-out score, resubstitution score, cross-validation, hyperparameter optimization, and the three-way hold-out method .
+The goal of this exercise is to apply the concepts covered in theoretical classes, such as bootstrapping, hold-out score, resubstitution score, cross-validation, hyperparameter optimization, and the three-way hold-out method .
 ## Task
 Evaluating the model using different techniques datailed in action section.
 ## Action